alanbover/deathnode/README.md

 * Mesos Maintenance Primitives (http://mesos.apache.org/documentation/latest/maintenance/)
 * AWS Autoscaling ProtectFromScaleIn (http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html)
+* AWS Autoscaling Lifecycle Hooks (http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html)

 ### How does it do it?
 Deathnode monitors the autoscaling groups from the Mesos Agents.
 Whenever it detects that one instance from an autoscaling group should be removed, it will:

 *  Find the best agent to be killed
 *  Tag the instance as being deleted
-*  Remove the instance from the ASG
+*  Remove instance protection from the instance
 *  Set the instance in maintenance mode

-Then deathnode will keep monitoring this agent, destroying it once it's drained.
+Then deathnode will keep monitoring this agent, completing destroy lifecycle once it's drained.

 ## Usage
 Here you can find an example of usage: